leroyle/TheLabms/CNC_Related/MachineSoftware/README.md

-This is work in progress that will hopefully one day make it in some form to the Makerspace Wiki.

-# **Introduction:**
+# NOTE THIS IS A WORK IN PROGRESS, PLEASE PLEASE PLEASE TALK WITH THE AREA COORDINATOR BEFORE UTILIZING ANY OF THE FOLLOWING INFORMATION.
+# PLEASE USE IT FOR GENERAL INFORAMATION ONLY.
+# WE DO NOT WANT TO ACCIDENTALLY DESTROY MAN/WOMAN OR MACHINE IF ANY OF THIS DOES NOT APPLY TO TheLab MAKERSPACE

-## The machine
+## Introduction: The machine
 TheLab makerspace CNC machine is the **Shapeoko Pro XXL**.

-Shapeoko Pro XXL guide:  https://my.carbide3d.com/gettingstarted/shapeokopro/

-Carbide3d, the company behind the Shapeoko, makes a design software package called Carbide Create.
-The TheLab does not currently have a license for using a full version of Carbide Create for project design.

-- The Carbide3D's **Carbide Motion** software product is the tool which is used to actually execute/run the G-code on the Shapeoko.
+Useful links provided by those who came before.

+<a href="https://my.carbide3d.com/gettingstarted/shapeokopro">Shapeoko Pro XXL</a>

+<a href="https://docs.carbide3d.com/assembly/shapeoko-pro/xxl/Shapeoko_Pro_assembly_guide_02-05-2021_v1_web.pdf">Assemble Guide</a>

+<a href="https://carbide3d.com/3d-print">3D Printed Workholding</a>

 ## Design Your Project

-- For project design and G-Code generation the software used in TheLab is the **Vectric Vcarve Pro** Makerspace edition.
-There are two version of this Vcarve Pro Makerspace edition.
-Details for the design portion of your project can be found in another sub section of this wiki page.
+- For project design refer to the <a href="../DesignSoftware/README.md">DesignSoftware</a> DesignSoftware portion of this wiki.

+## Machine Your Project
+The software driving the actual Shapeoko machine in the makerspace is Carbide3D's **Carbide Motion Machine Control Software** product.  https://carbide3d.com/carbidemotion/
   - Carbide Motion Keyboard Cheat sheet: https://community.carbide3d.com/t/keyboard-shortcut-cheat-sheet-for-carbide-create-and-motion/7839

 ### Makerspace Discord members suggested pinned messages documents
-useful links provided by those who came before, I would encourage you to look these pinned messages over for some very good info, **many thanks to those members**.
+useful links provided by those who came before, I would encourage you to look these pinned messages over for some very good info as the local information may override any obtained from the more generic resources listed below, **many thanks to those members**.

 https://carbide3d.com/files/pdf/VFD_Spindle_Kit_v1.pdf